13-15 Northbrook Street, Newbury, Berkshire RG14 1DJ

 Here is the store in the late 1980s, before the street got pedestrianised in 1998.

-Today it is a Wilko (or Wilkinson’s) – I went inside and it is just like walking into Woolworths.
+Today it is a Wilko – I went inside and it was just like walking into Woolworths.
 The aisles and pillars are the same as before, and the store seems to go on for miles!
 There’s a back side entrance that leads on to a car park and the back of Camp Hopson.
 It is nice to have a replacement that does remind you of Woolworths.

 17/18 Peascod Street, Windsor, Berkshire SL4 1DX